October 2003 Madrilenian regional election: Parties and candidates

-The electoral law allowed for parties and federations registered in the interior ministry, coalitions and groupings of electors to present lists of candidates.
-Parties and federations intending to form a coalition ahead of an election were required to inform the relevant Electoral Commission within ten days of the election call, whereas groupings of electors needed to secure the signature of at least 0.5 percent of the electorate in the Community of Madrid, disallowing electors from signing for more than one list of candidates.
+The electoral law allowed for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
+Parties and federations intending to form an alliance were required to inform the relevant electoral commission within 10 days of the election call, whereas groupings of electors needed to secure the signature of at least 0.5 percent of the electorate in the Community of Madrid, disallowing electors from signing for more than one list.

-Below is a list of the main parties and electoral alliances which contested the election:
+Below is a list of the main parties and alliances which contested the election: